 Risk for AMD increases with age in any patient, so it’s important to stay vigilant and have regular eye exams as you get older.
 Some additional risks have been identified as well, including:

-While AMD cannot be fully cured, Dr. Parvus can help you manage your symptoms and preserve your vision after a diagnosis.
+While AMD cannot be fully cured, Dr. Brown can help you manage your symptoms and preserve your vision after a diagnosis.
 Macular degeneration treatment breakthroughs have been made in recent years in the form of anti-vascular endothelial growth factor (VEGF) medications.
 These medications control the rate at which abnormal blood cells grow in the eye, preserving vision in patients with wet AMD.
-During treatment, Dr. Parvus will administer VEGF via injection after giving local anaesthetic eye drops to numb your eye.
+During treatment, Dr. Brown will administer VEGF via injection after giving local anaesthetic eye drops to numb your eye.

 If your dry AMD has resulted in scarring and the loss of central vision, there is unfortunately no way to fully reverse this damage.
-If you are diagnosed with dry AMD, Dr. Parvus may discuss nutritional supplements that can help prevent the progression of your condition.
+If you are diagnosed with dry AMD, Dr. Brown may discuss nutritional supplements that can help prevent the progression of your condition.